madhu221b/uva-dl2-team11/blogpost.md

-However, by plotting the distribution of average shortest path against the Cheeger constant and measuring the correlation between the distribtuion and the performance of the models, we found a positive correlation between the distribution and the performance in the LRI sensitive models:
+However, by plotting the distribution of average shortest path against the Cheeger constant and measuring the correlation between the distribtuion and the performance of the models, we found a positive correlation between the distribution and the performance in the LRI sensitive models.
 | <img width="700" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/9ccbe1d5-c899-47b4-9b50-9c733c56f43e"> | ![img.png](assets/distribution_cheeger_asp.png) |
 | -------- | -------- |
 |  <a id="tab6"> Table 6 </a>: Correlation between accuracy and the graph distribution | <a id="fig7"> Figure 7 </a>: Cheeger Value vs Average Shortest Path Distribution for GCN |